-An RV vacation seems like the perfect trip.
+A vacation in an RV rental seems like the perfect getaway.
 What could be better than an epic road trip to an amazing destination, enjoying nature that surrounds you without the need to set up a tent or stock a cabin?

 That was exactly the thought that led my husband and I to plan our first RV vacation.

 And what led us, after that memory-making RV vacation, to purchase our own motorhome.

 Note: this article is specifically about motorhomes, not travel trailers, though some information may transfer between the two types of recreational vehicles (RVs),

 RV Rental Tips from an RV Owner

 Before becoming RV owners we were RV renters.
 And now we are RV owners who occasionally rent out our RV!

 What’s So Great About RVing?